IgnisDa/ryot/docs/content/importing.md

 Enter the correct details in the input.
 The username you enter should be of the account whose data you want to import.

+## Plex

+You can import your watched movies and shows from [Plex](https://plex.tv).

+!!! warning

+      This will only import media that are already finished.
+Setup an [integration](./integrations.md#plex) if you want to import media in progress.

+### Steps

+- Login to your Plex account and go to the settings page.
+- Obtain a `Plex-Token` as described [here](https://www.plexopedia.com/plex-media-server/general/plex-token/#getcurrentusertoken).
+- Enter the correct details in the inputs.

 ## Trakt

 All movies and shows can be imported from [Trakt](https://trakt.tv) along with